 You can use analytics to measure the effectiveness of your current version and use those insights immediately to make the next generation of your microlearning content better.
 Small microlearning programs that use your existing content assets—such as questions you have already written and videos you have already used in your SCORM courses, and any existing graphics assets—can be produced in as little as a week.

-Larger programs may require multiple iterations that can take up to eight weeks to develop, depending on their size.
-We can help you with the Surge9 Composer app, training delivered by our microlearning experts, and a group of value-added services and partners who can build your next microlearning program.
+Larger programs can sometimes require multiple iterations that can take up to eight weeks to develop, depending on their size.
+We can help by training up to five of your employees how to the Surge9 Composer app, which our microlearning experts teach, and which is included at no extra charge with your Surge9 service.
+We also offer value-added services and we have excellent content partners who can help you build your next microlearning program.

 In most cases, yes.
 Surge9 integrates with many of the leading learning management systems in the market.
 It can be integrated with your LMS at a shallow or a deep level, including using Single-Sign-On (SSO).
 Surge9’s analytics and training reinforcement data can be sent to your LMS.
 All the tracking on Surge9 then appears in their LMS profile.
 Surge9 microlearning can also be added to your LMS course catalogs and integrated into your competencies and learning paths.